Mumble and Skippy’s Sparkly Forest Path

 Word Explorer

-• Shimmering: Shining with a flickering light.
+• Shimmer: To shine with a soft, flickering light.

 Emotions in the Story